 Registration is held in late October or early November for the following spring term and in March or April for the following fall and summer terms.
 Registration for the January term takes place in March or April for the international courses and in late September for the on-campus and domestic travel courses.
 Each student develops a class schedule in consultation with the advisor.
-The advisor clears the student to register and the student self-registers on or after the student's assigned registration time.
+The advisor clears the student to register and the student is able to self-register on or after the student's assigned registration permit time.